sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.6.3**

+* Updated: New filters have been added to adjust the number of posts per action during the import process from other SEO plugins.
+* Updated: Added a filter to whitelist user IDs for the Author SEO tab in user profile settings for users without post editing permissions.
+* Updated: OpenAI support for Project API keys.
+* Updated: Improved scanning for sitemaps to prevent race conditions.
+* Fixed: AIOSEO addons can now be activated on subsites even when the license key was activated on a network level.
+* Fixed: Local SEO information not showing up on Validate Schema feature.
+* Fixed: SERP Preview breadcrumbs were not displaying correctly if the trail was too large.
+* Fixed: “Free” label was missing for zero-priced products in rich snippets on SEO/SERP Preview.
+* Fixed: Primary term and SEO Preview conflict with the plugin Perfect Brands for WooCommerce.
+* Fixed: Redirect’s custom rule tooltip UI when testing a redirect.
+* Fixed: Redirects now allow importing 4xx and 5xx types via the JSON importer.
+* Fixed: Posts from the REST API posts were returning the same canonical URL due to internal caching.
+* Fixed: Sitemap URL count and Last updated date when the sitemap URL has a query string.
+* Fixed: Fixed Divi page builder conflict.
+* Fixed: Deleting a redirect now instantly clears the redirect cache.
+* Fixed: Link Assistant UI would sometimes not work with orphaned posts.
+* Fixed: Scheduled Posts now display the appropriate Published Date in the Sitemap instead of the Scheduled Date.
+* Fixed: Export Settings API route was missing.

 **New in Version 4.6.2**

 * New: Automatic Site Verification & Sitemap Submission to Google Search Console - You can now automatically verify & connect your site with Google Search Console and submit your sitemaps in just a few clicks!